Hosting and bandwidth provided by MacAce.net.

 †† The first 2010 iPod touch 4th Gen models -- with 8 GB, 32 GB, and 64 GB of storage -- originally sold for US$229, US$299, and US$399, respectively.
 The 2011 iPod touch 4th Gen models, with the same capacity, sold for US$199, US$299, and US$399.
 Finally, the 2012 iPod touch 4th Gen models -- with 16 GB or 32 GB of storage -- sold for US$199 and US$249.

-iPhone & iPod touch Purchase & Repair Options
+iPhone & iPod touch Purchase & Sale Options

-There are any number of places to purchase a used iPod touch or iPhone as well as services.
+There are any number of places to purchase a used iPod touch or iPhone.
 However, purchasing from a quality company with extensive Apple knowledge -- and after sales support -- will provide the best experience and save you money and time, too.

-Please also see EveryiPhone.com's Ultimate iComparison feature to dynamically compare any iPod touch or iPhone to any other iPod, iPhone, or iPad (new or old alike).
+Please additionally see EveryiPhone.com's Ultimate iComparison feature to dynamically compare any iPod touch or iPhone to any other iPod, iPhone, or iPad.